onpux/JavaScript-Algorithms-and-Data-Structures/README.md

 - `styles.css`: Custom styles for the interface.

 ## Customization
-You can add your own algorithms, data structures, or problem solutions by editing the `algorithms.js` file.
+You can add your own algorithms, data structures, or problem solutions by editing the `algorithms.js` files.

 ---